 Class Twelve Music

 In Class 12 all students are presented with the opportunity to perform for whanau as a choir, and additionally sing a solo.
 This is the final step in a transformative process that was first started in Class 10.
 It is often an incredible evening and certainly a unique, memorable experience.
 These performances provide equal opportunity to celebrate both the students musical abilities, and their development into becoming a brave young adult.
 Students in elective music often become a tightly knit group who are there because they are passionate and hard working.
 Students begin to transcend, as they take their learning even more into their own hands.
 There is opportunity for self-directed learning, which is a great segue into the possibilities of post secondary education.
 Students who end up in this class often have an unmatched drive for progress and are passionate about self-expression.

 School-wide Instrumental Music Tuition and the teachers available:

-Our Instrumental Music Programme fosters Individual and groups lessons in Strings, Wind, Singing, Piano, and Guitar from our team of enthusiastic and experienced tutors.
-Individual lessons are $27.00, shared lessons are $18.00, and group lessons are $12.00.
-For further information and enrolments please email: email@example.com
+Our Instrumental Music Programme fosters individual and group lessons in Strings, Wind, Singing, Piano, and Guitar from our team of enthusiastic and experienced tutors.
+For further information please contact Emerald Clark, Head of Music email@example.com